dabit3/arweave-workshop/README.md

 2. Matic, Arbitrum, or Avalanche tokens

+If you need tokens, request them in [this](https://t.me/+yVIQiGRRkIU5Yzlh) telegram channel.

 3. Metamask installed as a browser extension

 4. Fund your Budlr wallet [here](https://demo.bundlr.network/) with around $1.00 of your preferred currency.